Houman-HM/VACNA/README.md

 # VACNA
 Ths repository is associated with our RAL submission paper: "Visibility-Aware Cooperative Planning with Applcation in Inventory Management"

-# cem_vis_planner
-The repository is associated with our RAL + IROS 2022 submission Visibility-Aware Navigation with Batch Projection Augmented Cross-Entropy Method over a Learned Occlusion Cost.

 # Dependecies:

 * [JAX](https://github.com/google/jax)